top of page

 The Gatehouse is a separate building which stands opposite the Manor.
 It was built in the 17th Century and used by Oliver Cromwell as a garrison during the Civil War.
 It has recently been restored, and comprises four bedrooms with excellent facilities.
 Available for hire, this unique and extraordinary house is an ideal base to explore the local countryside, immerse yourself in its history, and entertain your family and friends.

 Visitors to Northborough are always incredibly welcome, however, the house is privately owned, and visits must be made by appointment in advance.
+As of September 2024, the house is closed until further notice for restoration works.

 To schedule a visit, please do so via our Contact page.